 The aim is to educate builders and homeowners about the benefits of structural and building envelope upgrades and to inspire building professionals to distinguish themselves in the marketplace by incorporating those valuable upgrades in their new builds.
 Finally, this large idea house will dispel the notion that a sustainable house has to be a certain size or style.

 Here’s more about the ULTIMATE Idea House:

 Sustainable.
 The home’s comfort, energy efficiency and maintenance are being prioritized.
 Specific materials and systems will be chosen which require less time and less energy to operate and maintain: a tight building envelope with high performance windows, dehumidification, a low maintenance stone and stucco exterior, a properly sized HVAC system and energy efficient water heaters.

 Strong.
 In addition to having an above ground storm shelter, the Ulimate Idea house is being designed with a continuous load path to resist storms and high winds.
 The continuous load path is method of construction that uses connectors, bolts, screws and shearwalls to connect all major parts of the home’s frame together.
 The roof is securely tied to the second floor, the second floor to the first floor and the first floor to the foundation.
 With all the home’s major parts connected together as one unit, it will be much more likely to withstand storms.

 Smart.
 Smart design and technologies include a practical floor plan that will allow for comfortable day to day living (even as the homeowners age) and easy indoor/outdoor entertaining.
 Smart home automation will also be incorporated to enhance the home’s security, functionality, energy efficiency, and comfort.

 Stylish.
-The home will be an eclectic mix of transitional architectural features, including black on black walls of windows, a surprising courtyard entrance, a roof top deck with nearly 360 degree views and dramatic barrel vaulted entry hall.
+The home will be an eclectic mix of transitional architectural features, including walls of black on black windows, a surprising courtyard entrance, a roof top deck with nearly 360 degree views, and dramatic barrel vaulted entry hall.